Rays–Red Sox rivalry: 2008–2017: Playoff meetings

+2018–present: Division battles and alternating postseasons

 Boston won another World Series title in 2018, while Tampa again failed to make the postseason (despite posting a 90-win season).
 This was because the Red Sox had 108 wins for the division title, while the Wild Card spots went to the Yankees (with 100 wins) and the Athletics (with 97).

 The next season, the situation was reversed.
 Tampa secured a Wild Card berth while Boston, the reigning WS champion, was shut out of the postseason.
-The Red Sox also failed to make the postseason in the shortened 2020 season, while the Rays won the division and the American League Pennant (though they lost to the Dodgers, headlined by former Red Sox outfielder Mookie Betts, in the World Series).
+The Red Sox also failed to make the postseason in the shortened 2020 season, while the Rays won the division and the American League Pennant.
+Boston Globe sports columnist Dan Shaughnessy openly rooted against Tampa in the World Series, arguing that their small-market approach was "bad for baseball."
+Shaughnessy also accused the Rays of having "no diehard fans," saying that their success in the pandemic-altered postseason landscape was because "no big league team has had more practice playing in an empty ballpark."
+The Rays eventually lost to the Dodgers, headlined by former Red Sox outfielder Mookie Betts, in six games.

 The Rays again won the division in 2021, with Boston defeating New York in the Wild Card game to meet Tampa in the Division Series.
 Several controversies erupted during the series. including after rumors emerged that the Rays, having won the first game at home 5–0, had ordered champagne for an expected series victory at Fenway Park.
 The Red Sox's Alex Verdugo said the move was disrespectful.